-Another fun few weeks of US College basketball (and Canadian University ball this weekend) starts up this weekend, with the entry tournaments for the NCAA March Madness Tournament, and the CIS Men’s Basketball finals (in Toronto), so I am in Hoops Nirvana.
-The joy is watching to see if there are major upsets in the first few rounds, and which “Cinderella Team” (i.e. a team with a low rank that still manages to get through the first few rounds) will capture our hearts.
+Another fun few weeks of US College basketball (and Canadian University ball this weekend) starts this weekend, with the entry tournaments for the NCAA March Madness Tournament and the CIS Men’s Basketball finals (in Toronto), so I am in Hoops Nirvana.
+The joy is watching to see if there are significant upsets in the first few rounds, and which “Cinderella Team” (i.e. a team with a low rank that still manages to get through the first few rounds) will capture our hearts.

-It’s tax time too folks, you should have all of your tax receipts by now, so get your tax returns done, so you can get your refund, or wait until the last day to make your payment to the CRA.
-If you are wondering, “Should I do my taxes?”, the answer is Yes!
+It’s tax time too folks, you should have all of your tax receipts by now, so get your tax returns done, get your refund, or wait until the last day to make your payment to the CRA.
+If you wonder, “Should I do my taxes?”, the answer is Yes!

-Watch next week, as I will be celebrating 10 years of writing on-line.
-Not exactly sure what that is going to entail, but remember I do have about 2800 articles to choose from.
+Watch next week, as I will celebrate 10 years of writing online.
+I’m not sure what that will entail, but remember I have about 2800 articles to choose from.

 My Writings for Week Ending March 13th

-I am still fighting off the remnants of that horrific flu that I picked up two weeks ago, but I did manage to write a couple of articles this week. :
+I am still fighting off the remnants of that horrible flu that I picked up two weeks ago, but I did manage to write a couple of articles this week. :

 - Financial Daylight Savings is me having a poke at the idea of how Daylight Savings makes days longer, and how debt is pretty darn similar to that (in terms of a BIG lie).

 - Thanks for the $2000 CRA is pointing out to those who can get the new Family Credit, should make sure they are getting it.
 I checked over my return on Turbotax and sure enough, there it was (very nice).
 It would even be better without the $2000 cap, but it’s a good start.